Tuesday 31 August 2010

 If you were to select some Doctor Who stories to go in a time capsule for future generations to discover, then The Five Doctors would be as mandatory a choice as Genesis of the Daleks.
 It’s a truly essential, indispensible story, and it was Doctor Who’s last respectable note, before Warriors of the Deep and Twin Dilemma made the series impossible to respect.

 Perhaps The Five Doctors was the show's natural end-point, and afterwards the series could only regress and decline.
 The only better ending I can think of is Parting of the Ways, where for once New Who depicts humanity's strength, with ordinary people joining the Doctor's final stand against the last of the Daleks.
-And funnily enough,
+And funnily enough, it was all downhill from there too.

 Thomas Cookson